nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 This journey finally comes with a new idea for the philosophy of democratized learning (sense-nonsense reasons).
 I extended my journey to philosophy and looked for analogies from physics, biology, and chemistry patterns to explore what actual system behaviors of distributed AIs.
 I learned there we have a complex biological world, complex chemical reactions, and physical laws.
 Go deeper, anyone could realize many magical, amazing, intelligent,  pathologies, chains, and patterns in nature everywhere.
-And the links are blurred...
+And the links are so blurred...

-(Again.
-I would not describe further, since my limited experience and capability could not represent others).
+*(Again.
+I would not describe further, since my limited experience and capability could not represent others).*

 ### Another leap coming
 It finally led me to whole new areas that nowadays science often leaves behind such as ancient knowledge and philosophy.
 This leap takes me a long journey to learn and glimpse into how ancients view life.